 Definitely.
 The SAFE-ANIMAL International Database cooperates with EUROPETNET in Brussels and other databases in Europe and throughout the world.
 This is why we can almost instantly transfer information about lost and found animals.
 Registering in SAFE-ANIMAL comes with a guarantee of animal safety.
 It also means the owner met all basic requirements before leaving the country.

 There's no need to do it.
-The International Database is the superior database in Poland.
-It is a nation-wide register of animals used every day by veterinarians, shelters, foundations, street wardens, kennels and branches of Polish Cynological Association.
+It is a nation-wide register of animals used every day by veterinarians, shelters, foundations, street wardens and kennels.
 It is the first place to go to when checking data.
-The database is registered in EUROPETNET so animals are safe also outside Poland.
+The database is registered in EUROPETNET so animals are safe also outside the UK.

 Ideally, you should take the dog to the nearest vet.
 There, a vet will read the microchip number (it will usually be located on the left side of neck or between shoulder blades).
 Scanning with a reader will let you know if the dog had been micro chipped.